Search Articles

 City, State

-First and foremost, the principal can override a power of attorney at any time as long as they are of sound mind.
+First, the principal can override a power of attorney at any time if they are of sound mind.
 The term “sound mind” refers to the state of mind and memory a person has at the time in question.
-So, as principal, you could override a POA if you have sufficient mental capacity to understand what you are doing.
+If you are the principal, you can override a POA if you have the mental capacity to understand what you are doing.

-The act of overriding a POA is called revocation.
-Every state’s laws specify how revocation can occur, but typically, it is required to be in writing and must clearly express the principal’s intention to revoke a specific POA.
+The term for the act of overriding a POA is revocation.
+Every state’s laws specify how revocation can occur.
+Typically, it must be in writing and clearly express the principal’s intention to revoke a specific POA.

-As the principal, you can revoke a power of attorney in many different ways, such as:
+As the principal, you may be able to revoke a power of attorney in different ways, including the following:

 • Executing a new power of attorney, which states that you are revoking a prior POA

-• Putting provisions in a POA that state it will terminate or become ineffective under certain circumstances, such as your incapacity
+• Putting provisions in a POA that state it will terminate or become ineffective under certain circumstances (e.g., if you become unable to manage your own affairs)

-• Sending a written notice of the revocation to the agent and any monitor, secondary agent, successor agent, and any other relevant parties
+• Sending a written notice of the revocation to the agent and any monitors, alternate agents, and any other relevant parties

-• A POA can also naturally terminate upon the conclusion of a specific event, such as in a situation where the principal had entered into a POA solely to close a particular real estate transaction.
+Note that a POA can also naturally terminate upon the conclusion of a specific event.
+For example, this may occur in a situation where a principal executed a power of attorney solely for the purpose of closing a particular real estate transaction.

-A second way a POA can be overridden is through court intervention.
-For example, if you, as an agent, are no longer of sound mind, a court can remove you for acting improperly or acting in a manner that abuses your responsibilities as set forth in the POA.
+Overriding a POA is also possible through court intervention.
+For example, imagine that you, as an agent, are no longer of sound mind.
+A court can remove you for acting improperly or acting in a manner that abuses your responsibilities as set forth in the POA document.

-Yes; if family members or friends are concerned about this situation, they can seek to have you removed as well.
-They would have to file a formal request with the applicable court to remove an agent and replace them with a new one.
+If your family members or other loved ones had concerns about your agent, they would have to file a formal request with the applicable court to remove the agent and replace them.
 This request is made pursuant to the applicable state’s law governing powers of attorney.

-A third option is when a concerned party seeks guardianship or conservatorship of the principal through the local court system.
-If a guardian or conservator is subsequently appointed, they can then request the termination of a particular agent’s authority.
+Another way to override a POA is seeking guardianship of the principal through the local court system.
+If the court subsequently appoints a guardian or conservator, that person can then request the termination of a particular agent’s authority.

 Can Your Agent Refuse to Fulfill Their Duties?

-Even if your agent had agreed to act in this role, they can still resign after they have been appointed.
+Yet even if your agent had agreed to act in this role, they can still resign after their appointment.
 This is one reason it may be a good idea to consider naming a successor agent.

 Further Reading

-For additinoal information, you also may wish to refer to the following articles:
+For additional information, you also may consider checking out the following related articles:

 Created date: 01/10/2023